-- 32. The Registrar shall not register or issue any certificate or renew any certificate or registration pursuant to this regulation to a firm or professional corporation that: - 32.1 fails to make any disclosure or provide any information or document required by this regulation; or - 32.2 provides information or a document that is false or misleading, unless the Registrar is satisfied that the falsehood or misleading is not material and that it was made inadvertently. - 33.
-A decision of the Registrar made pursuant to this regulation is final.
+- 32. The Registrar shall not register or issue any certificate or renew any certificate or registration pursuant to this regulation to a Firm or professional corporation that: - 32.1 fails to make any disclosure or provide any information or document required by this regulation; or

+32.2 provides information or a document that is false or misleading, unless the Registrar is satisfied that the falsehood or misleading is not material and that it was made inadvertently.